sf-wdi-22-23/modules-22/w06-ruby-on-rails/d3-dawn-oop/README.md

 ##Objects

 Ruby also has Objects.
-In fact, everything in Ruby is an Object.
+In fact, everything in Ruby is a BasicObject.
 However, we almost never use plain vanilla Objects because there are more sophisticated, specialized object types such a `String`, `Integer`, and `Hash`.

 **Class Inheritance Tree**